 But John loves to barter and trade for stuff, almost as much as he likes making music and building unique and interesting guitars.
 He wanted that ugly old cab with the unloved speaker, and wouldn't accept them as a gift.
-So I did end up with that funky Les Paul, but I took all the hardware bits off and gave them back to John, keeping just the control pots and switch.
+So I did end up with that funky Les Paul, but I took the pickups, tuners, and most of the hardware bits off and gave them back to John, keeping just the control pots and switch.

 Although these inexpensive low-end Epiphones are made of some strange space-age faux wood, they're really okay, except for the low-quality tuners, bridge, and pickups.
 This particular guitar had a neck I really liked, with a chunky, solid feeling '50s profile, and no fret wear at all.
 Almost unplayed, and pretty much like new, except for the badly done "relic" job on the body:

-First, he sprayed red enamel over the original finish, without sanding or putting a primer on first, then applied a black coat on top of the red.
+First, he (or she, but probably a he) sprayed red enamel over the original finish, without sanding or putting a primer on first, then applied a black coat on top of the red.
 After that, all layers of finish were sanded down through to the top veneer wood in a few spots to simulate wear, probably with an orbital sander.
-The final step in the uglification process was to apply a very tough epoxy-like clear coat over those areas that were sanded through.
+The final step in the uglification process was he applied a very tough epoxy-like clear coat (or clear nail polish) over those areas that were sanded through to the fake wood.

 At the same time, I grabbed an unused Telecaster pickguard and placed it on the Epiphone body: